Bassett-Lowke was a toy company, based in Northampton, England founded by Wenman Joseph Bassett-Lowke

 with bodies that were made by Märklin.
 Today these models are very hard to come by.

 In 1937-1938, Bassett-Lowke released an 'O' gauge model of the Great

 Western Railway's King George V. The locomotive body and the tender were also manufactured by

 Märklin, while the motor and wheels were made by Bassett-Lowke, Ltd. The

-Basset-Lowke North Hampton shops followed up by making several improved 'O' gauge models, including
+Bassett-Lowke Northampton shops followed up by making several improved 'O' gauge models, including

-LHS' 2-6-4 tank, and a Victory 4-6-0, LNER 4-6-0 Melton Hall, and an improved Royal Scot, with
+LMS' 2-6-4 tank, and a Victory 4-6-0, LNER 4-6-0 Melton Hall, and an improved Royal Scot, with

 smoke deflectors and a high-side 4,OOO-gallon tender.
 All locos were available in clockwork, or as